IsmaProject/LibraryLog-Android/README.md

 # LibraryLog-Android
-Library for Logs in Android
+Library for Logs in Android..